celehs/mvBSC/README.md

 library(mvBSC)
 ```

-# Main Steps

-The main fitting function is `mvbsc`, which performs multi-view banded spectral clustering for a given set of parameters.
-For parameter tuning, first apply the function `expand.grid` to create a data frame that contains possible combinations of candidate paramters, then run `mvbsc` for each parameter combination and record the evaluation metrics such as ARI, NMI, and F_1 measure.
-Choose the optimal setting which yields the best model performence (e.g., maximum ARI + NMI) and save the corresponding clustering results for printing and visualization.

 # References

 L. Zhang, K. Liao, I. Kohane, T. Cai.
 Multi-view Banded Spectral Clustering with Application to ICD9 Clustering. <https://arxiv.org/abs/1804.02097>